python-control/python-control/doc/flatsys.rst

 full state space and input trajectories.

-In particular, given initial and final conditions on :math:`z` and its derivatives that satisfy the initial and final conditions any curve :math:`z(\cdot)` satisfying those conditions will correspond to a feasible trajectory of the system.
+In particular, given initial and final conditions on :math:`z` and its derivatives that satisfy the initial and final conditions, any curve :math:`z(\cdot)` satisfying those conditions will correspond to a feasible trajectory of the system.
 We can parameterize the flat output trajectory using a set of smooth basis functions :math:`\psi_i(t)`: